How to Make the Most of Disney World – 11 Time Saving Tips

 Arrive at the Park Early.
 If you can arrive at the park 45 minutes to an hour before it officially opens, you can get through the bag check and turnstile and be ready to go when the rope actually drops.
 This way you will be kicking through some popular attractions early.
 This is a great way to start your day!

-6. Choose quick service
+6. Choose quick service dining options

-Quick Service Meals and Beyond.
 A table service meal takes about an hour and a half to get in, order, eat, pay and leave.
 This is a great way to enjoy time in air conditioning and give your feet a break, but it is NOT a great way to save time.

 Consider only doing quick service meals!
 The benefits are twofold, quick meals and less money.
 You don’t have to do burgers every time.
 There are plenty of options for better nutritional food.